SalishSeaCast/docs/CITATION.rst

 biochemical-physical model in:

 Moore-Maley, B. L., S. E. Allen, and D. Ianson, 2016.
-Locally-driven interannual variability of near-surface pH and ΩA in the Strait of Georgia,
+Locally-driven interannual variability of near-surface pH and ΩA in the Strait of Georgia.
 J. Geophys.
 Res.
 Oceans, 121(3), 1600–1625.
 https://dx.doi.org/10.1002/2015JC011118